-1. Grasp the locked end of the blade rubber assembly and pull it firmly until the stoppers on the rubber are free of the support.
+- 1) Metal support - 1.
+Grasp the locked end of the blade rubber assembly and pull it firmly until the stoppers on the rubber are free of the metal support.

-1) Metal spines

-2. If the new blade rubber is not provided with two metal spines, remove the metal spines from the old blade rubber and install them in the new blade rubber.
+- 1) Metal spines - 2.
+If the new blade rubber is not provided with two metal spines, remove the metal spines from the old blade rubber and install them in the new blade rubber.

-3. Align the claws of the support with the - CONTINUED -
+3. Align the claws of the metal support